vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 On Sunday 2026-09-13, I skipped all exercises in order to fit meal prep after doing some hands-on computer work in the morning and early afternoon.

+## 2026-09-14: skipped strength exercises

+On Monday 2026-09-14, I skipped strength exercises due to heat-induced exhaustion after jogging (the indoor temperature was 80 degrees Fahrenheit), and also to conserve time given that I was generally backlogged.
+I did hand gripper exercises and indoor jogging as usual.